Aquafina-water-bottle/jp-mining-note/docs/docs/preface.md

 By default, this works on PC (Windows, Mac, Linux), and the instructions shown will be for PC.
 However, with the proper setup, one can also create cards on the following platforms:

-TODO update links with correct setup pages:

-- [Android](setupyomichan.md#android-setup) (including Android based e-readers such as ONYX BOOX)
+- [Android](setupandroid.md) (including Android based e-readers such as ONYX BOOX)
-- [Kindle](setupyomichan.md#kindle-setup) (export to PC to create)
+- [Kindle](setupkindle.md) (export a list of sentences to the PC to manually create)

 I'm not aware of a workflow for iOS that works with Yomichan.

 !!! note
-    TODO update this note!!! other card exporters will likely be supported in the future!

     JPMN currently requires Yomichan to create the Anki cards.
-    As common as Yomichan is, this dependency to Yomichan can be considered a weakness.
+    As common as Yomichan is, this dependency to Yomichan can be considered a weakness (especially now that Yomichan is no longer getting updates).

     There are many popular setups out there that do not use Yomichan and instead have their own card exporter,